Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 There's several different "flavors" of Markdown, that add in some different features/functionality... we're just gonna talk about the basic "vanilla" + GitHub-specific stuff here.

+Note that if you're using Markdown for your Jekyll pages on your `github.io site`, the way certain things show up will look different -- this includes:
+* lists (the bullet markers)
+* headings (exact size and weight -- and adding a line under various levels, just the top, or sometimes the top two)
+* inline code (horizontal spacing, color, size)
+* quote blocks (colors/styling)

 <br>

 ---